nikplu/alw/README.rst

 Requirements
 ------------

-alw_gen.py_ requires Python version 2.6 or newer, with SSL support.
+alw_gen.py_ requires Python version 2.6 or newer.
 It is also compatible with Python 3.x.

 Example